Mary Whiton Calkins: Experimental psychology

 In 1891, Calkins returned to Wellesley as an instructor of psychology in the philosophy department.
 12 years after the first psychology laboratory was established by Wilhelm Wundt in Leipzig, Germany, Calkins established the first psychology lab to be founded by a woman in 1891, and the first lab to be established at a women's college.
-The lab was funded by $200, while all other labs were funded by $800 or more.
 Calkins had many of the apparatuses constructed at nearby venues.
 Her lab was in the attic spaces of the fifth floor of College Hall in Wellesley College.
 After the laboratory was established, it quickly gained popularity; her first course on "psychology approached from the physiological standpoint" yielded over fifty students.
 These students were instructed in some areas of psychology and conducted experiments on such subjects as sensation and association.

-A fire broke out in a nearby physics lab, which burned down Calkins's laboratory among with others.
+A fire broke out in a nearby physics lab in 1914, which destroyed Wellesley College hall, including Calkins's laboratory among with others.
 No students or instructors were injured in the fire, but the first psychology laboratory established by a woman was destroyed.
 The laboratory was rebuilt, and Eleanor Gamble later succeeded Calkins in running it.